Hyphenate Media Group

 Hyphenate Media Group is an American film and television production company founded in October 2023 by actress, producer, and director Eva Longoria, and television producer, writer, and media executive, Cris Abrego.
-It is known for producing the film John Wick (2014), and the television series Ready for Love, Telenovela, and Grand Hotel.

 In October 2023, the company acquired Longoria's production company UnbeliEVAble Entertainment, which was founded in 2005, and became a subsidiary of the company.
+UnbeliEVAble Entertainment had previously produced the film John Wick (2014), and the television series Ready for Love, Telenovela, and Grand Hotel.